CALL TODAY! 480-788-2432

 The first step in managing hair loss is to gain a comprehensive understanding of the underlying health conditions that may contribute to it.

 For instance, hormonal changes due to pregnancy, menopause, or conditions like polycystic ovary syndrome (PCOS) can lead to significant hair shedding.
-Thyroid disorders, whether hypothyroidism or hyperthyroidism, also affect the hair growth cycle, leading to increased hair loss.

 You should focus on whole foods while avoiding processed sugars and unhealthy fats.
 Regular physical activity is also important; even moderate exercise can enhance overall physical and mental well-being.
 It may indirectly support healthier hair growth.